OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 ## Reporting Directives

-Reporting directives deliver violation of prevented behaviors to specified locations.
+Reporting directives deliver violations of prevented behaviors to specified locations.
 These directives serve no purpose on their own and are dependent on other directives.

 - `report-to` which is a groupname defined in the header in a json formatted header value.
 Does not have proper browser support yet.
   - [MDN report-to documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/report-to)